nobody-g/AMA-net/README.md

 ## Installation

-Please find installation instructions for Caffe2 and DensePose in [`INSTALL.md`](INSTALL.md), a document based on the [Detectron](https://github.com/facebookresearch/Detectron) installation instructions.
+Please find installation instructions for Caffe2 and AMA-net in [`INSTALL.md`](INSTALL.md), a document based on the [Detectron](https://github.com/facebookresearch/Detectron) installation instructions.

 ## Inference-Training-Testing